nomen-pristinum/bq/README.md

 ### Notes

 - Ensure to execute scripts in the given order to maintain data integrity.
-- Known issue: Works with a delay.
+- Fixed in v2: Known issue: Works with a delay.
 SummingMergeTree approach alone doesn't provide sufficient performance on a single node home server (x64/SSD).
 To avoid duplicates in the first seconds or minutes after bigger loads, data needs to be accessed with SUM() GROUP BY instead of directly, which if injected in code breaks triggers and joins(?).
 - Not extensively tested with all the scenarios.
 It does handle multiple deleted blocks as an extra.
+Since v2 handles mass data fix insertions as it does normal opereration, through a separate cascade.
+- Complexity is increased in v2 as a justified tradeoff for easier and faster usage in real world operaton.
+Mass corrections are now possible as a result, as is smooth performance.
 - To discuss: advantages of dropping partitions/ALTER TABLE DELETE over the lightweight DELETE currently used.